-Regional Leaders attend Twin Cities for Learning Visit
+Regional Leaders Travel to Twin Cities for Learning Visit

 With support from the Iowa West Foundation and the Peter Kiewit Foundation, a group of Heartland 2050 Executive Committee members, community and business leaders, and elected officials took a learning trip to the Twin Cities in October.
 The group of twenty-eight received a firsthand view of how long-term investments in regional collaboration and public transportation can build a prosperous region.